AOT-Technologies/forms-flow-ai/forms-flow-idm/keycloak/README.md

 * Click the button "Create Realm" to add new realm **forms-flow-ai**
 * Click Create

-## Create key cloak setup for formsflow.ai web application
+## Create Keycloak setup for formsflow web

 ### Create a forms-flow-web Client.